Actify

 Treating the Assessment as a One-Time Event

 Taking a personality test once and never referencing it again is the norm — and it's why most teams see zero lasting impact.
-The test needs to live in daily work: Work Style Cards, team composition discussions, project staffing decisions.
+The test needs to live in daily work through Work Style Cards, team composition discussions, and project staffing.

 One-time assessment events show no measurable behavioral change after 6 weeks.
 Teams that reference results weekly maintain improvements in communication quality for 6+ months (Actify platform data, 2024, n=127).